rhythmcache/payload-dumper-rust/README.md

 ## features
-- apart from extracting from payload.bin , it can extract partitions directly from `url` or rom `zip`
+- apart from extracting from payload.bin , it can EXTRACT all/individual images directly from rom zips with hardly any time difference.

+- It can also extract individual partitions from `URLs` without downloading the rom zip fully

 - all decompression process are done parallelely.

-- Can also extract individual images